chromice/ae/README.md

 In this example we used `{data:names}` and `{data:values}` placeholders and specified column names and corresponding values via the third argument.

-Now, there's a typo in the authors name, so let's fix it:
+Now, there's a typo in the author's name, so let's fix it:

 ```php
 \ae\db\query("UPDATE `authors`